Canaan Inc. (CAN) Stock Price and Analyst Predictions

 Many brokerage firms have already submitted their reports for CAN stocks, with H.C.
 Wainwright repeating the rating for CAN by listing it as a “Buy.”
 The predicted price for CAN in the upcoming period, according to H.C.
 Wainwright is $5 based on the research report published on July 06th of the previous year 2022.

-During the last 5 trading sessions, CAN rose by +1.06%, which changed the moving average for the period of 200-days by -51.15% in comparison to the 20-day moving average, which settled at $2.37.
-In addition, Canaan Inc. saw -7.28% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CAN rose by +15.45%, which changed the moving average for the period of 200-days by -36.46% in comparison to the 20-day moving average, which settled at $2.26.
+In addition, Canaan Inc. saw 7.04% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CAN